Like all of us, insomnia is complicated.

 The importance of sleep-focused assessment.

 A critical step in overcoming your insomnia is determining why it's happening.

 Coexisting health difficulties are the rule, not the exception.

-A free 15-minute consultation with a sleep specialist is one solution to consider.
+A free 15-minute consultation with Dr. Curtis is one solution to consider.

 What is the most effective treatment for insomnia?